ricktu288/ray-optics/CONTRIBUTING.md

 ## More contributions

-Such as adding a new parameter to a tool, adding a new mode of viewing light, etc. See [the wiki](https://github.com/ricktu288/ray-optics/wiki) for documentation.
-For significant changes such as a new framework or a new toolbar design, please open an issue to discuss with the project's developers first.
+Such as adding a new parameter to a tool, adding a new mode of viewing light, etc. For significant changes such as a new framework or a new toolbar design, please open a new discussion first.

 ### Requirements on compatibility